 Speaking of Engineering Public Lectures

-The Speaking of Engineering Lecture Series promotes engineering in our province and raises awareness of engineering-related issues among students, the academic community and the general public, which we feel is very important.
+The Speaking of Engineering Lecture Series promotes engineering and raises awareness of engineering-related issues among students, the academic community and the general public, which we feel is very important.

 The series is an initiative of Memorial’s Faculty of Engineering and Applied Science, and is co-sponsored by the Professional Engineers and Geoscientists Newfoundland and Labrador (PEGNL).
 PEGNL is an invaluable asset to our program and our graduates and we are honoured to partner with them to bring you this lecture series.

-If you have a question about the next lecture, please contact:
+If you have questions about the next Speaking of Engineering Lecture, please contact:

-Follow the links below to view our past guest speakers:
+Follow the links below to view past lectures:

 Have you ever wondered...

 - Have you ever wondered about N.L.'s technology sector and why engineers make great entrepreneurs?

 - How Memorial engineers helped with the COVID-19 pandemic response in N.L.

 - How road conditions in N.L. can be improved?